Compact Web Language (COWEL)

 tags are omitted,

-which makes it suitable for nesting languages within other
+which makes it suitable for nesting languages

 or